Notenoughmail/notenoughmail.github.io/kubejs_tfc/1.20.1/events.md

 }
 ```

-- `.limit(size: Size, allowsEqual?: boolean)`: Limits the entire container to the specified size, requiring any items in it to be smaller than the provided size. `allowsEqual` determines if a size of `small` will accept items with a size of `small`, defaults to `true`
+- `.limit(size: Size, allowsEqual?: boolean)`{: .language-javascript }: Limits the entire container to the specified size, requiring any items in it to be smaller than the provided size. `allowsEqual` determines if a size of `small` will accept items with a size of `small`, defaults to `true`
-- `.limit(size: Size, min: number, max: number, allowsEqual?: boolean)`: Limits the specified slot index range to the specified size, requiring any items in it to be smaller than the provided size. `allowsEqual` determines if a size of `small` will accept items with a size of `small`, defaults to `true`
+- `.limit(size: Size, min: number, max: number, allowsEqual?: boolean)`{: .language-javascript }: Limits the specified slot index range to the specified size, requiring any items in it to be smaller than the provided size. `allowsEqual` determines if a size of `small` will accept items with a size of `small`, defaults to `true`
-- `.lowerLimit(size: Size, allowsEqual?: boolean)`: Limits the entire container to the specified size, requiring any items in it to be larger than the provided size. `allowsEqual` determines if a size of `small` will accept items with a size of `small`, defaults to `true`
+- `.lowerLimit(size: Size, allowsEqual?: boolean)`{: .language-javascript }: Limits the entire container to the specified size, requiring any items in it to be larger than the provided size. `allowsEqual` determines if a size of `small` will accept items with a size of `small`, defaults to `true`
-- `.lowerLimit(size: Size, min: number, max: number, allowsEqual?: boolean)`: Limits the specified slot index range to the specified size, requiring any items in it to be larger than the provided size. `allowsEqual` determines if a size of `small` will accept items with a size of `small`, defaults to `true`
+- `.lowerLimit(size: Size, min: number, max: number, allowsEqual?: boolean)`{: .language-javascript }: Limits the specified slot index range to the specified size, requiring any items in it to be larger than the provided size. `allowsEqual` determines if a size of `small` will accept items with a size of `small`, defaults to `true`

 Allows size values: `tiny`, `very_small`, `small`, `normal`, `large`, `very_large`, `huge`